OSU Three-for-Three in NSF Competition

 dating is a well-established technique for age-dating the last sunlight exposure of

-sediments (i.e. time since deposition).
-The technique measures the luminescence emitted
+sediments (i.e., time since deposition).
+The method measures the luminescence emitted

 from the sample during stimulation with light in the laboratory.

-The instrument will consist of an optical setup including lasers for stimulation
+The instrument will consist of an optical setup including lasers for stimulating the

-of the samples, a confocal arrangement for laser scanning and detection of luminescence
+samples, a confocal arrangement for laser scanning and detection of luminescence from

 bleaching and temperature control.
-The instrument will be controlled with a PC and
+It will be controlled with a PC and allow fully

-to be removed from their surrounding material, thereby destroying any spatial information.
+removed from their surrounding material, thereby destroying spatial information.
+This

-This methodology excludes many geological and archaeological samples such as rocks,
+methodology excludes many geological and archaeological samples, such as rocks, where

-where only the outer surface is exposed to sunlight.
-The confocal instrument enables
+only the outer surface is exposed to sunlight.
+The confocal instrument enables measurements

-measurements with bulk samples and provides high-spatial resolution.
-This will allow
+with bulk samples and provides high spatial resolution.
+This will allow the technique

-the technique to be applied to many previously undatable deposits where the precise
+to be applied to many previously undatable deposits where precise geometry is essential.

 The instrument will be the second surface dating instrument worldwide and the first

 in the United States.
-It will have a broad impact on the academic research infrastructure
+It will broadly impact the academic research infrastructure

 nationwide and in the EPSCoR State of Oklahoma.
 The facility will expand the application